Mutations

 This variant fulfilled the following criteria based on the ACMG/AMP guidelines.
 See a full list of the criteria in the Methods page.

 Well-established in vitro or in vivo functional studies supportive of a damaging effect on the gene or gene product.
-C410Y: Functional observations are mixed, but most suggest damaging effect.
+C410Y: Functional observations are mixed, but all suggest a damaging effect.

 PS4-M